-Proximity to the transmission system and the flat, open terrain make this location ideal for solar photovoltaic (pv) electricity generation.
+Proximity to the transmission system, excellent solar irradiance and the flat, open terrain make this location ideal for solar photovoltaic (pv) electricity generation.
 The chosen site, which has historically been used for grazing, has the potential to accommodate a large-scale solar farm of up to 275MW.
 Provision will also be made to allow for the installation of battery storage technology at a later date.

-We have also commenced consultation with the local community and we are very grateful for the support we have received from the land owners, neighbours and Murrumbidgee Council to-date.
-We will continue to undertake consultation in the community as the project progresses.
+We have consulted extensively within the local community and we are very grateful for the support we have received from the land owners, neighbours and Murrumbidgee Council to date.
+We will continue to engage in the community as the project progresses.

-In parallel with the planning application, we are also working closely with TransGrid to finalise the electrical connection to the Darlington Point substation with a view to commencing construction early in 2019.
+We are now working closely with TransGrid and AEMO to finalise the electrical connection to the Darlington Point substation with a view to commencing construction early in 2019.

 For further information on Edify Energy and the DPSF project, please download a fact sheet and don’t hesitate to contact us.